DanWlker/toolbox.nvim/README.md

     --if set for string commands, it will populate the `:` command --@type bool
     require_input = false,
-    -- When calling require('toolbox').show_picker(), you can pass it a tag -- Ex. require('toolbox').show_picker('first')
+    --When calling require('toolbox').show_picker(), you can pass it a tag --Ex. require('toolbox').show_picker('first')
-    -- Commands with the tag will be shown, if no tags are given when calling -- the function, it will show all commands available --@type list
+    --Commands with the tag will be shown, if no tags are given when calling --the function, it will show all commands available --@type list
-    tags = {}
+    tags = {},
+    -- Higher weights will be placed higher in the list -- Lower weights will be placed lower, you can use negative -- numbers as well to put it at the end of the list --@type number
+    weight = 0,
   }
 }
 ```